Imran-imtiaz48/Charity-Management-System-Database/README.md

-ThIS relational database system is designed to optimize operations for a charitable organization.
+The relational database system is designed to optimize operations for a charitable organization.
 It enables efficient management of donors, projects, donations, staff, expenses, and events, providing clear visibility into their interconnected relationships.

 ### Donors:
 The "Donors" table stores information about individuals or entities who contribute funds or resources to the charity organization.
 It includes details such as the donor's name, email, and phone number.